komaxx/clipster/README.md

 # Clipster

 A minimal web-based online clipboard.
 In case you have multiple machines you have to work on - and at least one of them is in a VPN, so none of the local IP solution works.
-Uses Firebase as backend.
+Angular frontend with Firebase as backend.

 # Stuff that Angular wrote.
-Good stuff.
+Good stuff. ⤵

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.